bbranquinho/skip-the-dishes/README.md

 ### 4.2.
 Basic Architecture

-The following figure shows a basic architecture for future developments to improve the project.
+The following figure show a basic architecture for future developments to improve the project.
 Some things are omitted for simplicity, such as Log (Graylog), Container Orchestration (Docker Swarm or Kubernetes), Data Analysis, Monitoring, and so on.

 ![Basic Architecture](https://user-images.githubusercontent.com/1013619/38308255-dd323868-37ec-11e8-9486-0f228237ec98.png)